akuechl/osm_akuechler/README.md

 osm_akuechler
 =============

-A Joomla Plugin for Joomla 2.5 to show an Openstreetmap map.
+A Joomla Plugin for Joomla 2.5 and 3.x to show an Openstreetmap map.
 The plugin use the Leaflet javascript library.

 1. [Joomla](http://www.joomla.org/)